Slevinski/slevinski.github.io/series/university-of-iowa/entries/overview/essay.md

 ## Public Infrastructure References

-The general Sutton SignWriting infrastructure case belongs in `Sutton SignWriting Infrastructure and Program`.
+The general Sutton SignWriting infrastructure case belongs in *Sutton SignWriting Infrastructure and Program*.

-Use those materials when the conversation shifts from immediate Iowa collaboration toward a broader institutional, philanthropic, host-home, or precedent discussion:
+Use those materials when the conversation shifts from immediate Iowa collaboration toward a broader institutional, philanthropic, host-structure, or precedent discussion:

-- `Sutton SignWriting Infrastructure and Program: Institutional Home and Host Requirements`
+- *Host Structure and Stewardship Requirements*
-- `Sutton SignWriting Infrastructure and Program: Infrastructure Core and Philanthropy`
+- *Infrastructure Core and Philanthropy*
-- `Sutton SignWriting Infrastructure and Program: Relevant Precedents for SignWriting Infrastructure`
+- *Relevant Precedents for SignWriting Infrastructure*

 ## Core Purpose

 This series should help Iowa readers answer practical questions:

 - What useful work can Steve do for research teams now?
-- Why would a PI or lab benefit from providing a home?
+- Why would a PI or lab benefit from providing an academic base?
 - How can support begin without pretending the whole future is already funded?
 - How do DMS Plan, workflow implementation, repository delivery, and SignWriting infrastructure connect?
 - Which conversation should happen next?